 Is it a good idea to drive in Greece?
-YES.
-And here are tips you need for hiring a car in Greece to get started.

-Is it a good idea to drive in Greece?

-To help you navigate (pardon the pun) your driving experience in Greece, we’ve put together a handy guide which tells you all you need to know about the rules of the road, the anomalies you might otherwise miss, as well as telling you where to hire your car from.
+To help you navigate (pardon the pun) your driving experience in Greece, we’ve put together a handy guide that tells you all you need to know about the rules of the road, the anomalies you might otherwise miss, as well as telling you where to hire your car from.

 Things You Should Know When Renting a Car in Greece

-You need to be 21 years of age to hire a car in Greece, and you will need to have held your license for at least a year regardless of your age.
+You need to be 21 years of age to hire a car in Greece, and you will need to have held your license for at least a year, regardless of age.
 If you are under 25 years of age, you may end up paying a young driver surcharge, which will increase the cost of your car rental by a fair amount.
 For older drivers, there may be a maximum age of 70 for renting a car, depending upon the company you’re hiring from.

-In order to drive a rental car, you will need an international driver’s license, and you will need to carry this at all times, alongside your regular license (paper and card), with your passport and insurance documents.
+To drive a rental car, you will need an international driver’s license, and you will need to carry this at all times, alongside your regular license (paper and card), with your passport and insurance documents.

-In this case, perhaps it’s better to stick to exploring the many destinations in Greece instead?
+In this case, perhaps it’s better to stick to exploring the many destinations in Greece instead.
 Remember, there are countless idyllic islands to check out, and car ferry services are plentiful.

-2020 Rental Car Companies That Service Greece
+Rental Car Companies That Service Greece

-- Thrifty Rent a Car
+- Thrifty Rent a Car In Greece

 The Ins And Outs of Driving in Greece